-Don’t sweat the paperwork — Unit or whoever is helping you organize has that covered.
-Just keep in touch with your coworkers and remind them to sign their election petition card and vote “yes” to certify the union.
+Keep in touch with your coworkers and remind them to sign their election petition card and vote “yes” to certify the union.
 Company leadership might try to discourage your unit, but stay the course.
 Your union is so close to pulling up a seat at the table and enacting meaningful change.

 And that’s the power of a few good conversations.